LomaxOs001/LomaxOs001/README.md

-- 👋 Hi, I’m Lomax Osomba, I'm a great kid of my mum, I don't like programming because I love it.
-I'm self-motivated and very enthusiastic in any domain.
-I have a highly productive work ethic and I keep in mind that there is no great achievement without hard work
+- 👋 Hi, I'm Lomax Osomba, a great kid of his mum; I wouldn't say I like programming because I love it.
+I have a highly productive work ethic and remember that there is no outstanding achievement without hard work.
+I'm self-motivated and very enthusiastic in any domain I find interesting.
-     #I believe while life is still true, I must keep learning.
+     #I believe while life is still true, learning never end.
-- 👀 I’m interested in object-oriented programming, full stack development, database technologies and data analytics.
+- 👀 I’m interested in object-oriented programming, full stack development, database design and development, and data analytics.
-- 🌱 I’m currently completing a bachelor of science (Honours) course in computing with software development at MTU Kerry.
+- 🌱 I’m completing a bachelor of science (Honours) course in computing with software development at MTU Kerry.
-- 💞️ I’m looking to collaborate with innovative and enthusiastic developers to develop scalable, easy-to-maintain software products with clean code that reveals intent.
+- 💞️ I’m looking to collaborate with innovative and enthusiastic developers to develop scalable, easy-to-maintain software products with clean codes that reveal intent.
 - 📫 Gmail: Lomaxosomba60@gmail.com, LinkedId: https://www.linkedin.com/in/lomax-osomba-065a091a1/